A look at the Defence news 14 – 20 December

 They will cooperate in the replacement of the Dutch air defence and command frigates and the German F124 Sachsen class frigates, for example.
 They will also join forces in searching for a new type of anti-tank weapon.
 Furthermore, they will cooperate in acquiring materiel to make offensive operations possible in the electromagnetic spectrum.

-A day before, the two countries formally agreed to modernise the 155 mm Pantserhouwitser 2000NL (PZH2000NL) self-propelled gun.
+A day before, the 2 countries formally agreed to modernise the 155 mm Pantserhouwitser 2000NL (PZH2000NL) self-propelled gun.
 Germany will conclude the contracts for that purpose.
 The project will deal with the obsolescence of components and thereby ensure deployability until 2040.

 Srebrenica relatives will be able to apply for compensation from March